jundalisay/spblist/content/en/research/hermes/kybalion/chapter-05.md

 <!-- This question cannot be answered, for the reason that its definition is practically that of  -->

 THE ALL cannot be explained or defined.
-Spirit is simply a name that men give to the highest conception of Infinite Living Mind.
+Spirit is the highest conception of Infinite Living Mind.
 It means:
 - "the Real Essence"
 - Living Mind, much superior to Life and Mind as we know them, just as the latter are superior to mechanical Energy and Matter.

 Spirit transcends our understanding.
-We use the term "Spirit" so we can think of THE ALL.
+We use the term "Spirit" so we can think of THE ALL.*

+{{< n n="The author's defintion of Spirit is the same as Deity.
+So it is still unscientific." >}}

 <!-- For the purposes of thought and understanding, we are justified in  -->

-We think of Spirit as Infinite Living Mind to be able to think of It, at the same time acknowledging that we cannot fully understand it.
+We think of Spirit as Infinite Living Mind.
+We acknowledge that we cannot fully understand it.

 We must either do this or stop thinking of the matter at all.

 ## What is the Universe?